-For instance, if an organization claim being collaborative but promote the wrong person, staff won’t be stupid.
+For instance, if an organization claims to be collaborative but promotes the wrong person, the staff won’t be stupid.
 It’s a clear signal to not collaborate, but not all the startups get it right too:

-A misconception from the startup world is that startups are all about technology and creativity.
-I have a secret to share: it is absolutely not the case.
-Startups is all about growth it begins and finish only with a singular human resources approach.
+A misconception in the startup world is that startups are all about technology and creativity.
+I have a secret to share: it is not the case.
+Startups are all about growth it begins and finishes only with a singular human resources approach.
 As a result, they attracted unique talents like a magnet.

-First, startups use to be the rebel’s kingdom, originally those people didn’t want to work for anyone, neither make resume, pass interviews or be under the authority of anyone with any kind of reporting.
-Behind all of this there is something that no one really want to understand, whether you like it or not, there is a generational conflict (recalling the culture clash in my intro?).
+First, startups use to be the rebel’s kingdom, originally those people didn’t want to work for anyone, neither make resumes, pass interviews or be under the authority of anyone with any kind of reporting.
+Behind all of this, there is something that no one wants to understand, whether you like it or not, there is a generational conflict (recalling the culture clash in my intro?).

-Millennials felt betrayed because we told them that life is simple, just go to a great school, get a great diploma and a great work.
+Millennials felt betrayed because we told them that life is simple, just go to a great school, get a great diploma, and do great work.
 But digital innovation showed us that growth can not only be linear but exponential too in an uncertain world where we cannot predict the future.

 Startups with exponential growth (Scale-ups) are perceived as a singularity, and millennials want to be part of it.
-This is how a 27 years woman can become VP of International Launch Team in a company like Uber that still recruiting a million driver in the month of November 2020 (last month) and opening 3 cities each month back in 2015 (growth).
+This is how a 27 years woman can become VP of the International Launch Team in a company like Uber that still recruiting a million drivers in November 2020 (last month) and opened 3 cities each month back in 2015 (growth).

-In those case we have talents that join in the early days and grew up at the same pace of the company, who learned a lot of things in extreme conditions.
+In those cases, we have talents that join in the early days and grew up at the same pace as the company, who learned a lot of things in extreme conditions.
 And this wouldn’t have been possible in a traditional corporation or at school.

 Traditional companies are not famous to understand singularity.
-They don’t like rock stars, ninjas or any cliché you want.
-But they reflect a reality that those talents are unclassifiable and does not want to fit where a traditional company wants to put them.
+They don’t like rock stars, ninjas, or any cliché you want.
+But they reflect a reality that those talents are unclassifiable and do not want to fit where a traditional company wants to put them.

-Entrepreneurship is an act of rebellion, and that is why startups attracts unusual talents.
-Look at the previous employee number 7 at Amazon from a diversity background that decided after paying an expensive education at Duke University (US, North Carolina) joining a little online library that are about to start.
+Entrepreneurship is an act of rebellion, and that is why startups attract unusual talents.
+Look at the previous employee number 7 at Amazon from a diverse background that decided after paying for an expensive education at Duke University (US, North Carolina) to join a little online library that are about to start.
 Another cool example with the employee number 7 from Tesla that made Sila Nanotechnologies.

-Those choices that those talents have made was not predictable, but they felt empowered and made a bold move.
+Those choices that those talents have made were not predictable, but they felt empowered and made a bold move.
 They don’t do things in a rational way; they listen to their heart.

 Startups takes risks, huge organizations is another story when sometimes simple projects are delayed.

-Disruption is singular and require singular person performing singular tasks in a singular way.
-Traditional organization have issues to hire those scarce resource like good IT and software developers.
+Disruption is singular and requires a singular person to perform singular tasks singularly.
+The traditional organization has issues hiring that scarce resources like good IT and software developers.

 So, it starts by creating a favorable environment and a cultural DNA change, but it’s not something that will be nailed by doing some PR, that is why it’s a challenge to recruit talents for the next decades.

-Change will not happen until everyone start to learn new things and it open a huge work towards how to organize a transition in the human resources world and how to treat employees to not just make them feel good, but also to empower them towards self-development.
+The change will not happen until everyone starts to learn new things and it opens a huge work in how to organize a transition in the human resources world and how to treat employees to not just make them feel good, but also to empower them towards self-development.